Catherine22/Frontend-Development/JavaScript/README.md

 // 'Hello from the other side...'
 ```

-The reason why this code snippet doesn't crash is that Javascript engine hoist it before running `console.log(teddy);`, what it does is `var teddy = undefined;`.
+This code snippet doesn't crash because the Javascript engine hoist it before running `console.log(teddy);`, what it does is `var teddy = undefined;`.
 The function is moved to the top before being called as well.
-Notice, hoisting is working when the code snippet starts from `var` and `function`, on the other hand, `const` and `let` do not be hoisted.
-A special case is **function expression**.
+Notice, hoisting is working when the code snippet starts from `var` and `function`.
+On the other hand, `const` and `let` do not be hoisted.
+A particular case is **function expression**.

 ```Javascript
 console.log(teddy);